CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

 ### `fee`
 !!! description "`FeeCollector.fee(_epoch: Epoch=empty(Epoch), _ts: uint256=block.timestamp) -> uint256`"

     Getter for the caller fee based on an epoch and timestamp.
 If no input is given, it returns the caller fee of the current epoch.
-The fee is depending on the current epoch.
+The fee is dependent on the current epoch.

     Returns: fee of the epoch (`uint256`).